Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Solar power system improvement project (2021)

 The solution involves restructuring the solar power lines, upgrading the inverters, restructuring the power supply lines at the cabins, and increasing the capacity of the ESS.
 However, this is not a simple matter of adding more batteries in parallel.
 It involves the parallel connection of old and new ESSs and the integration of the entire energy system.

 The main engineering subprojects are: (1) adding LFP battery modules, (2) updating inverters, (3) modifying and reorganizing the existing PV array 1, (4) modifying and reorganizing the existing PV array 2, (5) changing control boxes (changing AC/DC lines), and (6) materials (hardware parts/connectors/DC lines).
 The following describes each subproject in detail: \begin{enumerate} \item \textbf{Adding LFP battery modules.} The original lead-acid battery pack was 24 V$_\mathrm{DC}$ / 600 Ah.
 After being modified by connecting it in series and parallel, it was reassembled into a 48 V$_\mathrm{DC}$ / 300 Ah battery pack with a total capacity of approximately 15 kWh.
 Two new 48 V$_\mathrm{DC}$ / 100 Ah LFP batteries were added, with a total capacity of approximately 10 kWh.
-The modified lead-acid battery pack (15 kWh) and the new LFP battery pack (10 kWh) were connected in parallel, for a total capacity of approximately 25 kWh (neglecting the aging of the lead-acid battery). \item \textbf{Updating inverters.} The damaged inverter (24 V$_\mathrm{DC}$ / 3000 W) was removed.
+The modified lead-acid battery pack (15 kWh) and the new LFP battery pack (10 kWh) were connected in parallel, for a total capacity of approximately 25 kWh (neglecting the aging of the lead-acid battery).
+If we use a distributed ESS configuration, a specific power conversion system (PCS) or DC/DC converter should be used as a physical separation device connecting to the main bus.
+In this project, we used an aggregated ESS configuration in parallel connection of the LFP and lead-acid ESSs.
+As their nominal voltages are close, the physical separation device between the two ESSs could be omitted, while the operation voltage range should be adjusted to the intersection of the two ESSs' voltage ranges.
+This work could be achieved by adjusting the operation voltage range in the BMS. \item \textbf{Updating inverters.} The damaged inverter (24 V$_\mathrm{DC}$ / 3000 W) was removed.
 Two new independent hybrid solar inverters (48 V$_\mathrm{DC}$ / 6000 W) were installed.
 After installation, the total output AC power is 12 kW. \item \textbf{Modifying and reorganizing the existing PV array 1.} The PV series and parallel configuration of PV array 1 (2.1 kW$_\mathrm{p}$) was modified, so that its operating voltage is in the range of 90$\sim$230 V$_\mathrm{DC}$ and its open circuit voltage (OCV) is less than 250 V$_\mathrm{DC}$, which can meet the inverter input specifications. \item \textbf{Modifying and reorganizing the existing PV array 2.} The PV series and parallel configuration of PV array 2 (3.2 kW$_\mathrm{p}$) was modified, so that its operating voltage is in the range of 90$\sim$230 V$_\mathrm{DC}$ and its OCV is less than 250 V$_\mathrm{DC}$, which can meet the inverter input specifications. \item \textbf{Changing control boxes (changing AC/DC lines).} (a) Two damaged solar chargers were removed; (b) the damaged inverter was removed; (c) the AC/DC circuit was modified; and (d) a generator circuit was added. \item \textbf{Materials (hardware parts, connectors, and DC lines).} (a) The old hardware parts, connectors, and DC lines were removed; (b) new hardware parts, connectors, DC lines were added according to the current decoration situation, including DC surge absorbers, DC dedicated leakage circuit breakers, coulomb meters, cloud EMS, and generator charging input terminals. \end{enumerate}